spiderpig1297/kfile-over-icmp/README.md

 assume that no one will ever know that the payloads exists__.
 Most of the services or servers reads the _*tot_len*_ field to know how much more data they need to read.
 Of course that advanced systems such as IDS/IPS or any other DPI (Deep Packet Inspection) systems will probably recognize that anomaly, but we can assume that we will not encounter them very often.
 - __This implementation is simpler__, needing only to add data and not to modify existing headers (except from the checksum).

+Each time that netfilter's hook is called, it provides the relevant `sk_buff`. `sk_buff`, or "socket buffer" is the most fundamental data structure in the Linux networking code.
+Every packet sent or received is handled using this data structure. is the represntation of a socket used widely across the kernel.
+The `sk_buff` provides all kinds of information on the packet, including its headers and data.

+By using the function `skb_data_put` one can inject its own data into the skb, which will later be sent over the network.

+All the logic of reading (and splitting) files and providing the data to the netfilter hook is implemented in `net/generate_payload.c`.

 ### Reading user-space files

 Dealing with files from inside the kernel is considered by many as a bad practice (and for some by a [__very__](http://lkml.iu.edu/hypermail/linux/kernel/0005.3/0061.html) bad one).